-- Attributes of the asset can be perfectly translated into individual custom parameters - be it a date and time of a specific event, data that must be entered in simple text, figures with units, time period or duration, true/false statements, a dropdown list of multiple choices, additional contact person (other than the site contact and asset maintainer), reference to another site or asset, website URL, monetary details or any attachment - to allow you to eventually inspect all attributes of the asset at a glance.
+- Attributes of the asset can be translated into individual custom fields - be it a date and time of a specific event, data that must be entered in simple text, figures with units, time period or duration, true/false statements, a dropdown list of multiple choices, additional contact person (other than the site contact and asset maintainer), reference to another site or asset, website URL, monetary details or any attachments - to allow you to eventually inspect all attributes of the asset at a glance.

-- Related custom parameters are bundled into a data group to create logical grouping when viewing and editing asset details.
+- Related custom parameters are bundled into a Data Group to create logical grouping when viewing and editing asset details.